Image size 1600x900. Calm lap pool scene with a swimmer practicing relaxed freestyle.

 How to use this workout

 Swim the sets in order and keep the pace relaxed.
-Focus on smooth breathing and long strokes more than speed.
+In this beginner swim workout, smooth breathing and long strokes matter more than speed.
 Rest as written, and add 5 to 10 seconds if you feel rushed.
-The goal is to finish feeling calm and in control so you can repeat this workout often.
+The goal is to finish calm and in control so you can repeat it often.

 Set breakdown